2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 In the rapidly evolving world of Bitcoin, understanding key concepts such as private keys and addresses is fundamental.
 These components are the cornerstone of Bitcoin ownership and transaction management, ensuring secure and verifiable exchanges of value.

 - **Private Keys**: Private keys are secret cryptographic materials that are crucial for Bitcoin ownership.
-They are large, hard-to-guess numbers, enabling the creation of the cryptographic signatures that are necessary for transaction authentication.
+They are large, hard-to-guess numbers, enabling the creation of cryptographic signatures that are necessary for transaction authentication.
 Generating private keys requires high-quality entropy to ensure security; therefore, it's essential to avoid biased random number generators, which can create keys that are vulnerable to attacks.
 Historical incidents underscore the importance of proper entropy management, as exemplified by these examples.

 #### The blockchain.info wallet weak RNG issue (2013-2014)